Reptile: The position of turtles

 The placement of turtles has historically been highly variable.
 Classically, turtles were considered to be related to the primitive anapsid reptiles.
 Molecular work has usually placed turtles within the diapsids.
 As of 2013, three turtle genomes have been sequenced.
-The results place turtles as a sister clade to the archosaurs, the group that includes crocodiles, dinosaurs, and birds.
+The results place turtles as a sister clade to the archosaurs, the group that includes crocodilians, non-avian dinosaurs, and birds.
 However, in their comparative analysis of the timing of organogenesis, Werneburg and Sánchez-Villagra (2009) found support for the hypothesis that turtles belong to a separate clade within Sauropsida, outside the saurian clade altogether.

 Evolutionary history

 Origin of the reptiles

 The origin of the reptiles lies about 310–320 million years ago, in the steaming swamps of the late Carboniferous period, when the first reptiles evolved from advanced reptiliomorphs.

 The oldest known animal that may have been an amniote is Casineria (though it may have been a temnospondyl).
 A series of footprints from the fossil strata of Nova Scotia dated to 315 Ma show typical reptilian toes and imprints of scales.
-These tracks are attributed to Hylonomus, the oldest unquestionable reptile known.
+These tracks are now attributed to Hylonomus, historically widely regarded as the oldest known reptile, but whose placement in the group has been recently questioned.
 It was a small, lizard-like animal, about 20 to 30 cm long, with numerous sharp teeth indicating an insectivorous diet.
 Other examples include Westlothiana (for the moment considered a reptiliomorph rather than a true amniote) and Paleothyris, both of similar build and presumably similar habit.

 However, microsaurs have been at times considered true reptiles, so an earlier origin is possible.

 Rise of the reptiles

 The earliest amniotes, including stem-reptiles (those amniotes closer to modern reptiles than to mammals), were largely overshadowed by larger stem-tetrapods, such as Cochleosaurus, and remained a small, inconspicuous part of the fauna until the Carboniferous Rainforest Collapse.
 This sudden collapse affected several large groups.
 Primitive tetrapods were particularly devastated, while stem-reptiles fared better, being ecologically adapted to the drier conditions that followed.
 Primitive tetrapods, like modern amphibians, need to return to water to lay eggs; in contrast, amniotes, like modern reptiles – whose eggs possess a shell that allows them to be laid on land – were better adapted to the new conditions.
 Amniotes acquired new niches at a faster rate than before the collapse and at a much faster rate than primitive tetrapods.
 They acquired new feeding strategies including herbivory and carnivory, previously only having been insectivores and piscivores.
 From this point forward, reptiles dominated communities and had a greater diversity than primitive tetrapods, setting the stage for the Mesozoic (known as the Age of Reptiles).
 One of the best known early stem-reptiles is Mesosaurus, a genus from the Early Permian that had returned to water, feeding on fish.

-A 2021 examination of reptile diversity in the Carboniferous and Permian suggests a much higher degree of diversity than previously thought, comparable or even exceeding that of synapsids.
+A 2021 examination of reptile diversity in the Carboniferous and the Permian suggests a much higher degree of diversity than previously thought, comparable or even exceeding that of synapsids.
 Thus, the "First Age of Reptiles" was proposed.